neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_4.png)

-(4) Click `OK`, and the wallet will be successfully created, which will come with a standard account, by default.
-It should be noted that, due to the role of change mechanism, the remainder of the assets will be transferred to the first address, by default.
+(4) Click `OK` and the wallet will be successfully created, which by default will come with a standard account.
+It should be noted that due to the role of change mechanism, the remainder of the assets will be transferred to the first address by default.
 Thus, there is a need to back up the corresponding private key and wallet.

 ### Open the wallet database
 (1) Every time the client is re-opened, you will need to click `open wallet database` to select which wallet file to open, as the picture shows: